-C has generally the sound of k.
+C has generally the sound of k. es at the end of names is generally a long syllable like double e, as Thales, Tha'-lees; Archimedes, Archim'-e-dees.

-es at the end of names is generally a long syllable like double e, as
+The diphthong aa sounds like short a.

-Thales, Tha'-lēs; Archimedes, Archim'-e-dēs.
+The diphthong & sounds like long e. or Antioch, An-ti-ok.

-The diphthong aa sounds like
+E sounds like single e.

-short a.
+e at the end of many words forms

-The diphthong a sounds like long e.
+a syllable, as Penelope, Pe-nel'-o-pe.

-Œ sounds like single e.
+Pt sounds like t by itself, as Pto-

-e at the end of many words forms a syllable, as Penelope, Pe-nel'-o-pe.
+lemy, Tol'-e-my.

-Pt sounds like t by itself, as
+G has generally its hard sound.

-Ptolomy, Tol'-o-my.
+Ch sounds like k, as Christ, Krist;

-Ghas its hard sound in most names.
-Ch sounds like k, as Christ, Krist; or Antioch, An-ti-ok.
-ALPHABETICAL COLLECTION of Words, nearly the same in Sound but different in Spelling and Signification.
+Alphabetical Collection of Words, nearly the same in Sound, but different in Spelling and Signification.